Kellett School

 Kellett School (啟歷學校) is a British international co-educational school in Hong Kong and member of the Federation of British International Schools in Asia.
-Founded in 1976, the school's aim is to provide a British-style education to students in Hong Kong.
+Founded in 1922, the school's aim is to provide a British-style education to students in Hong Kong.

 The school's original campus and preparatory school in Pok Fu Lam overlooks Kellett Bay, from where the school gets its name.
 The school's second preparatory school and senior school is at Kowloon Bay and opened in 2013.
-The school is a member of the Headmasters’ and Headmistress’ Conference (HMC), a professional association of the heads of the world's leading independent schools.
+The school is a member of the Headmasters’ and Headmistress’ Conference (HMC), a professional association of the heads of the world's leading independent schools and became a member of the Council of International Schools (CIS) in 2026.
 The heads of the Prep Schools are members of the Independent Association of Prep Schools (IAPS).

 Kellett has continuously been included in The Schools Index as one of the world's 150 best private schools and one of the top 15 in China and Southeast Asia since 2020.

 History

-Kellett was founded in 1976 by parents who wanted a high-quality, British-style education, rich in the Arts and Sport.
+Kellett was founded in 1976 after Mrs Joanne Elliott wrote to the editor of the South China Morning Post decrying the lack of options for British expat parents.
+This letter led to a gathering of like-minded parents, and the establishment of a new school with 44 students in two classrooms in Wan Chai.
 The parents disliked perceived high class sizes in other schools, and wished to have a school with smaller classes.
 Originally called Starters, the school was led by Joanne Elliott and her family, working with the first Principal, Vivienne Steer.
 The school's first two classes were made up of British, American, Australian, Chinese, Japanese, Korean, Indian, Pakistani, Iranian, Norwegian, and Swedish children.

 By 1977, the school had tripled to 122 students and had relocated.
 Its Taikoo Shing facility started operations in January 1978.
 In 1980, the school moved to a purpose-built facility in Wah Fu overlooking Kellett Bay.
 At the time it had its first phase established.
 In 1981 the second phase of the new facility opened.
 This school now comprises Kellett's Pok Fu Lam campus.
 The school's second principal, Ann Mc Donald, arrived in 1996 after the retirement of Vivienne Steer.

 The growing shortage of local senior school places prompted the Board to extend the school to age 13, offering pupils full UK Preparatory provision.
 Alongside this extension, the Board sought a permanent Senior School site.
 In 2007, the school was awarded a temporary Senior site, to be shared with Elsa High School (Carmel School Association) in Shau Kei Wan, less than a kilometre from the Preparatory School's earlier site in Taikoo Shing.